 The Kibana monitoring features serve two separate purposes:

 - To visualize monitoring data from across the Elastic Stack.
-You can view health and performance data for Elasticsearch, Logstash, and Beats in real time, as well as analyze past performance.
+You can view health and performance data for Elasticsearch, Logstash, Enterprise Search, APM, and Beats in real time, as well as analyze past performance.

 - To monitor Kibana itself and route that data to the monitoring cluster.

-If you enable monitoring across the Elastic Stack, each Elasticsearch node, Logstash node, Kibana
+If you enable monitoring across the Elastic Stack, each monitored component is

-For more information, see Configuring monitoring and Monitor a cluster.
+For more information, see Configure monitoring and Monitor a cluster.

 Intro to Kibana